 The padboard literally fell into two along the crack, so I reglued it tight, and filled the (still large) cracks from the wood shinkage initially with two-part epoxy wood filler, then with fine plastic wood, and sanded smooth.

 I replaced about a dozen pads.
 I got two new replacement reeds from Concertina Spares, along with a kit to rebuild the thumbstraps.

-The instrument now plays, although it is still slightly leaky.
-It sounds quite good, though still in old pitch.
+The instrument now played, although it was still slightly leaky.
+It sounded quite good, though still in old pitch.